zenihex/xchema/README.md

 # xchema
-Extended Schema of Pandas and PySpark DataFrame
+Extended Schema of PySpark DataFrame

 This is to be available.